activecm/rita-legacy/Readme.md

 Change into the source directory: `cd rita`

-Run the installer: `sudo . ./install.sh`
+Run the installer: `sudo ./install.sh`

-**Note:**
-The dot is used to run the script in the same shell so that the installer may add RITA to the system PATH
+Source your .bashrc (Rita was added to the PATH): `source .bashrc`

 ### Manual Installation